rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

 35000 lines of code.
 Reported successful compiles on more than 40 combinations of CPUs and operating systems.

-To estimate number of users of the curl tool or libcurl library is next to impossible.
+To estimate the number of users of the curl tool or libcurl library is next to impossible.
 Around 5000 downloaded packages each week from the main site gives a hint, but the packages are mirrored extensively, bundled with numerous OS distributions and otherwise retrieved as part of other software.